-(Premium Wages for Overtime Work, Work on Days Off and Night Work) Article 37 (1) If an Employer extends the working hours or has a Worker work on a day off pursuant to the provisions of Article 33 or paragraph (1) of the preceding Article, the Employer shall pay Premium Wages for work during such hours or on such days at a rate no less than the rate stipulated by cabinet order within the range of no less than 25 percent and no more than 50 percent over the normal Wage per working hour or working day; provided, however, that in cases when extended working hours exceed 60 hours per month, the Employer shall pay Premium Wages for the excess working hours at a rate not less than 50 percent over the normal Wage per working hour.
+(Increased Wages for Overtime Work, Work on Days Off and Night Work)

-- (2) The cabinet order set forth in the preceding paragraph shall be set taking into consideration the welfare of Workers, the trends of overtime work and of work on days off, and any other relevant circumstances. - (3) If an Employer stipulates that they will grant Workers entitled to Premium Wages under the provisions of the proviso of paragraph (1) leave for which the normal Wage per working hour is paid instead of paying them Premium Wages (excluding annual paid leave under the provisions of Article 39) as provided for by Ordinance of the Ministry of Health, Labour and Welfare, pursuant to a written agreement either with a labor union organized by a majority of the Workers at the workplace concerned ((in cases where such a labor union exists), or with a person representing a majority of the Workers (in cases where such a labor union does not exist), if any such Worker takes such leave, the Employer is not required to pay Premium Wages under the provisions of the proviso of said paragraph for work performed during the hours prescribed by Ordinance of the Ministry of Health, Labour and Welfare as hours corresponding to such leave taken for said work in excess of the hours stipulated in the proviso of said paragraph. - (4) In the event that an Employer has a Worker work between 10 p.m. and 5 a.m. (or between 11 p.m. and 6 a.m., in cases when the Minister of Health, Labour and Welfare recognizes the necessity of the application of those hours at a certain area or time of year), the Employer shall pay Premium Wages for work during such hours at a rate no less than 25 percent over the normal Wage per working hour. - (5) Family allowances, commutation allowances, and other elements of Wages as stipulated by Ordinance of the Ministry of Health, Labour and Welfare shall not be added to the base Wages underlying the Premium Wages set forth in paragraph (1) and the preceding paragraph.
+- Article 37 (1) In the event that an employer extends the working hours or has a worker work on a day off pursuant to the provisions of Article 33 or paragraph (1) of the preceding Article, the employer shall pay increased wages for work during such hours or on such days at a rate no less than the rate stipulated by cabinet order within the range of no less than 25 percent and no more than 50 percent over the normal wage per working hour or working day. - (2) The cabinet order set forth in the preceding paragraph shall be set taking into consideration the welfare of workers, the trends of overtime work and of work on days off, and any other relevant circumstances. - (3) In the event that an employer has a worker work during the period between 10 p.m. and 5 a.m. (or the period between 11 p.m. and 6 a.m., in case that the Minister of Health, Labour and Welfare admits the necessity of the application of those hours for a certain area or time of the year), the employer shall pay increased wages for work during such hours at a rate no less than 25 percent over the normal wage per working hour. - (4) Family allowances, commutation allowances, and other elements of wages as stipulated by the Ordinance of the Ministry of Health, Labour and Welfare shall not be added to the base wages underlying the increased wages set forth in paragraph (1) and the preceding paragraph.

-(Calculation of Working Hours)
+(Computation of Working Hour)